How to keep cool in summer: 20 cooling tips to manage the heatwave

 You want to get the socks as cold as possible, so in our experience, three hours is a good amount of time to sufficiently cool them – because once you put your hot feet into them, the clock is ticking for them to start to warm.

-Make more space in your organized fridge or your skincare fridge to store cooling beauty products such as your best aftersun or cooling gels.
+Make more space in your organised fridge or your skincare fridge to store cooling beauty products such as your best aftersun or cooling gels.

 Simply pop these cooled beauty products in your bag when you head out to the beach and beyond, preferably in a mini cool bag to make sure they retain their cool temperature.

-Create a handy cooling device by getting creative with your hot water bottle.
+Create a handy cooling device to keep your bed cool by getting creative with your hot water bottle.
 Rather than filling it with hot water, instead, fill it with crushed ice and cold water to create a generous ice pack that can then be carried around with you while you go about your business.

 Due to the thermal properties of the design, it will stay cool for a good few hours, to ensure you keep your cool for longer.

-Wherever you might be, at home or in the office, utilizing this fan hack will make the cool air feel even colder on your skin.
+Whether at home or in the office, utilising this expert fan hack will make the cool air feel even colder on your skin.
 Place a generous bowl of ice in front of a fan and prepare to feel the icy effects.

 "A bowl of ice placed in front of your fan will help to generate cold air," says Suzy.
 "Rather than moving existing warm air around the room, the ice will cool the air circulated by the fan, working to cool your room down."